Choir of Somerville College, Oxford: Tours

 In 2005 and 2009 the choir toured Germany under the patronage of the ambassador Sir Peter Torry and sang services and concerts in Berlin, Brandenburg and Potsdam.

 Another foreign tour in 2010 took the choir to Italy where the group performed in Crema, Lodi and Milan.

 In 2014 the choir undertook a tour of the United States, singing services and concerts at Washington National Cathedral and the National City Christian Church in Washington, D.C. as well as several venues in Massachusetts, Delaware.

 In 2016 the choir toured the US again and sang services and concerts in Virginia, New York City (such as Trinity Church and Grace Church) and Connecticut.

 In December 2018, the choir enjoyed a successful tour to India, becoming the first Oxford college choir to perform in the country.
 The tour involved a mixture of performances at prestigious venues including the NCPA and Mehboob Studio in Mumbai and the Church of St. Francis of Assisi in Old Goa, as well as outreach work with charities including Songbound and the Karta Initiative.
+The choir returned to India for a second, similar tour in December 2023.